An empirical evaluation of imbalanced data strategies from a practitioner's point of view: Discussion Discussion

-A very important aspect of the results reported above is that the selection of the best strategy is strongly related to the metric.
-As far as we know, this has not been reported in the literature, and it has important consequences to both practitioners and researchers.
-Practitioners must first define the metric they will to assess the quality of the classifier before attempting different imbalance strategies.
-If the practitioner is using AUC as metric then the baseline or class weight is likely the best strategies, but they are the worst if one is using MCC, and both differences are significative.
+A critical observation from the results presented above is that the choice of the optimal strategy is profoundly influenced by the metric employed.
+To our knowledge, this interdependence has not been highlighted in previous literature, and it bears significant implications for both practitioners and researchers.
+Practitioners must first determine the metric they will employ to assess the quality of the classifier before experimenting with different imbalance strategies.
+For instance, if the AUC metric is utilized, the baseline or class weight strategies are likely to be the most effective.
+However, these strategies perform poorly when the MCC metric is applied, with both differences being statistically significant.

-Unfortunately, we cannot provide any advice to the practitioner as to which metric is the most useful or is the ``correct'' metric.
-We point the reader to some references that discuss the different metrics: \cite{gu2009evaluation}, \cite{jeni2013facing}, and \cite{japkowicz2013assessment}.
-The reader should also be aware of literature such as \cite{hernandez2012unified} and \cite{hand2009measuring} which link performance metrics with expected classification loss when one does not know the operational conditions (such as ratio of imbalance and costs of errors for different classes) in advance.
+As discussed, this research will not provide practitioners with a definitive guide on which metric is most advantageous or which is the ``correct'' one.
+We refer the reader to other resources that discuss the various metrics: \citep{gu2009evaluation}, \citep{jeni2013facing}, and \citep{japkowicz2013assessment}.
+Readers should also be mindful of works such as \citep{hernandez2012unified} and \citep{hand2009measuring} that establish a connection between performance metrics and anticipated classification loss when operational conditions (like the ratio of imbalance and the costs of errors for different classes) are unknown in advance.

-We do not believe that the strong dependency of the best strategy on the metric used was a know result in the area.
-No paper or review of the area explicitly state it.
-And even if that is common knowledge, and thus does not need to be stated, then researchers in the area are not producing the most useful knowledge because most of the algorithm proposal or empirical comparisons papers published do not use multiple metrics in the comparisons.
+We believe that the strong dependence of the best strategy on the chosen metric has not been a widely recognized phenomenon in the field.
+Very few papers, and no comprehensive reviews of the area explicitly state this. \citet{raeder2012learning} did briefly observe that certain findings regarding the best classifier for imbalanced problems depend on the evaluation metric, but this observation was used to advocate for the superiority of one metric over others. \citet{zhu2017empirical} arrived at a conclusion akin to our own but confined their analysis to churn prediction problems.
+In their study, 24 strategies were tested on 11 churn-specific datasets, leading to the conclusion that ``The evaluation metric has a high impact on the (measured, ranked) performance of different techniques.''